danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-your must explicitly specify the function signature when creating references:
+You must then specify the function signature when creating a mock reference:

 ```swift
 class MyMock: Mock, MyProtocol {